andrecastro0o/movieskg/README.md

 * check mo:hasReleaseDate value format

 # Bugs:
-* issue in mapping mo:hasWriter values to mo:Writer.
+* in mapping mo:hasWriter values to mo:Writer.
 RML is only performing it once

 # Assignment
 ## Semantization of CSV, JSON